Top 10 Coaching Frameworks To Make Your Program Powerful

 One Pro tip is to take notes about what the client is saying.

 The exploration stage is as vital as any other part of coaching.
-You need to explore the client and then help them to explore their current reality, options, and obstacles to be able to come up with solutions that will push them forward.
+You need to explore the client and then help them explore their current reality, options, and obstacles to come up with solutions that will push them forward.

 This stage can be successful if the coach knows what questions to ask.
 So, work on your questioning skills.

-At this stage of coaching, you should ask a specific set of questions to your clients.
-Though make sure that these are not questions that push clients to take a direction that you think is right.
-As a coach, you must ensure that the clients come to that on their own.
+At this stage of coaching, you should ask your clients a specific set of questions.
+However, make sure that these are not questions that push clients to take a direction you think is right.
+As a coach, you must ensure the clients come to that independently.

 You can ask questions that will trigger their thinking processes both on conscious and unconscious levels.